 This article discusses how you can track your direct mail, and we also discuss the significance of direct mail tracking and analytics.
 We further take a look at some of the major direct mail tracking methods and explain how you can effectively track direct mail using KPIs or Key Performance Indicators.
 Additionally, we also list some of the major KPIs you can consider for effective direct mail tracking and analytics.

 The Significance of Direct Mail Tracking And Analytics

 Understanding the finer details of your direct mail campaign is necessary for its effective implementation.
-Thanks to the advanced solutions available today, you can get valuable insights on your direct mail campaigns.
+Thanks to today’s advanced solutions, you can get valuable insights into your direct mail campaigns.
 Earlier the only measurable data on direct mail effectiveness was the count of sales or the leads generated.

-With advanced direct mail tracking, you get access to valuable insights.
-When coupled with a systematic approach, such insights enable them to measure the performance of their direct mail campaigns efficiently.
-With such strong data, you also have the ability to calculate an accurate ROI, determine success metrics, keep records of your campaign and its results.
+With advanced direct mail tracking, you get access to valuable insights, when coupled with a systematic approach such insights enable them to measure the performance of their direct mail campaigns efficiently.
+With such vital data, you also have the ability to calculate an accurate ROI, determine success metrics, and keep records of your campaign and its results.

 Direct Mail Tracking Methods

 When it comes to direct mail tracking, it is quintessential that you ensure any point of contact listed on your direct mail is both trackable and unique.
 The point of contact could be anything, including phone number, website URL, coupon code, or something else altogether.
 Below we discuss some of the most popular direct mail tracking methods used by marketers today.